-- Failure to complete a Change of Status Form and to obtain the proper signatures will result in a hold placed on all academic records. - o Tuition refunds will be based upon the schedule shown under the section on Refund Policy. - o For any withdrawal, voluntary or involuntary, CUSOM recognizes and follows the date of determination as defined by the U.S. Department of Education in its Code of Federal Regulations. - For any withdrawal, voluntary or involuntary, the student must return the following to Student Affairs at the time of departure: - o Identification card - Parking decal - All computers and peripherals including, but not necessarily limited to, laptops, iPads, ARS/clickers, chargers - White Coat, if applicable - o Any other CUSOM-supplied items - In instances when the Dean extends an offer of readmission, that offer may be rescinded if the student fails to provide requested documentation and written acceptance of terms in a timely manner as defined in the offer.
+- Failure to complete a Change of Status Form and to obtain the proper signatures will result in a hold placed on all academic records. - o Tuition refunds will be based upon the schedule shown under the section on Refund Policy. - o For any withdrawal, voluntary or involuntary, CUSOM recognizes and follows the date of determination as defined by the U.S. Department of Education in its Code of Federal Regulations. - For any withdrawal, voluntary or involuntary, the student must return the following to Student Affairs at the time of departure: - Identification card - o Parking decal - All computers and peripherals including, but not necessarily limited to, laptops, iPads, ARS/clickers, chargers - White Coat, if applicable - o Any other CUSOM-supplied items - Withdrawal must be completed no later than two (2) business days prior to the end of a Course or clinical rotation.
+Failure to withdraw by this date will result in issuance of a grade of F for all Courses in that Block, or for that rotation, which will adversely affect the student's GPA. - Withdrawal from a Course or Rotation after an exam has been administered and/or a rotation completed, will result in the final grade being the grade of record.
+As such, a Withdrawal cannot remove a grade of F. - In instances when the Dean extends an offer of readmission, that offer may be rescinded if the student fails to provide requested documentation and written acceptance of terms in a timely manner as defined in the offer.